johann-solo/oliveandmango.github.io/site/content/blog/2018-06-05-greek-yoghurt-tart-with-a-poached-fruit-topping.md

 </br>
 </br>

 The base is a lovely blend of oats and nuts sweetened with maple syrup.
 It’s baked for a short time which helps it keep it’s integrity.
 It itself is so delicious and so fragrant when baking.
 The original recipe calls for a mix of hazelnut and almonds but feel free to use one or the other to make up the full amount.
 The addition of the citrus is wonderful.
-It doesn’t over power but adds a nice bright note to the crust and the filling.
+It doesn’t overpower but adds a nice bright note to the crust and the filling.
 It would work just as well with lemon or lime if your prefer.
 </br>
 </br>
 ![Greek Yoghurt Tart With a Poached Fruit Topping](/images/uploads/2018_06_05_greek_yoghurt_tart_with_a_poached_fruit_topping_3.jpg)